 Barrels of Rum, Shipwrecks and no return for anything that goes in and add a landslide.
 I had been to Brandon Point before many times but this time I decided to trek over to Sauce Creek.

 Brandon point 52°17’15.95″N 10° 9’38.06″W

-As you walk the trails you will come across various old settlements in the middle of nowhere, you can only imagine what hardship they lived through in their daily lives, its no place for the weak, the weather and terrain is quiet inhospitable today with Gortex and Proper Boots, what was it like in their day.
+As you walk the trails you will come across various old settlements in the middle of nowhere, you can only imagine what hardship they lived through in their daily lives, its no place for the weak, the weather and terrain is quietly inhospitable today with Gortex and Proper Boots, what was it like in their day.
 They were obviously great people and well able to adapt to the conditions.

 When I got back to Brandon point I had 17 km on my walking app on my phone, i went of the worn pathways a bit but it felt hard going at times, if I were to do it again I would stay on the trails as we always learn the hard way and should know there are there for a reason.

-Enjoyable but tough would prefer it after a dry spell even more, amazing views so bring your camera.
+Enjoyable but tough would prefer it after a dry spell, even more, amazing views so bring your camera.